ronhombre/KeccakKotlin/README.md

 This is a 100% Kotlin Multiplatform implementation of SHA-3.
 It does not depend on any third-party library.

 This is used in [KyberKotlin](https://github.com/ronhombre/KyberKotlin), an ML-KEM implemention of NIST FIPS 203.

-## 2.1.0 Update!
-> [!NOTE]
-> Removed deprecated classes and functions like FlexiByteArray, FlexiByte, and any functions related to them.

-> [!NOTE]
-> OLD NOTE: This major update brings in a Standard API to use the Keccak Hash Functions as well as a new HashInputStream and
-> HashOutputStream classes.
-Furthermore, SHA-3 Derived Hash Functions have been implemented as well!

 ## Capabilities (NIST FIPS 202)
 * SHA3-224 (Byte Stream-able)